Skip to main content

 • Areas of expertise and specialization

-• Who you serve (target clients/communities)
+• Who you serve (target clients or communities)

-• What makes you different
+• What makes you different from others in your field

 • A warm, approachable tone